Mennonite Collegiate Institute: Programs

 MCI offered a comprehensive high school curriculum with additional emphasis on music, choir, performing arts, leadership, and Mennonite studies.
 Students participate in drama productions through Cottonwood Community Drama, musical theatre programs, and the “Wild Wednesday” outdoor education initiative.

 The school has run a Hockey Skills Academy and other athletic opportunities.

 Community and faith

-Faith is central to MCI’s identity, with daily chapel services, student-led worship, and service-learning experiences.
-The school collaborates with local churches and hosts spiritual retreats.
+Faith based learning was a key part of MCI's operations, with daily chapel services, student-led worship, and service-learning experiences.
+The school collaborated with local churches and hosted spiritual retreats.

 The school is home to Buhler Hall, a venue for concerts and community events.

 Student life

-MCI hosts fundraising initiatives like the annual Golf Classic and community events such as “Soup, Pie & a Concert.”
+MCI hosted fundraising initiatives like the annual Golf Classic and community events such as “Soup, Pie & a Concert.”
 Recent media coverage has included their theatre productions, new principal announcements, and graduation ceremonies.

 Many of the students who attend MCI lived in the attached residence, which was open to students in Grades 9 through 12.